hillmanation/bnu-discord-bot/README.md

 ## Acknowledgements
 Thanks to the creators of Kavita for providing the manga server.
 Thanks to the discord.py library for making bot development easy.

-### Customization

-Feel free to adjust any sections, such as the repository link, setup instructions, or features, to better match your project's specifics.
-Let me know if you need any further changes!